Hellbender: Ecology

 Both subspecies, C. a. alleganiensis and C. a. bishopi undergo a metamorphosis after around a year and a half of life.
 At this point, when they are roughly 13.5 cm long, they lose the gills present during their larval stage.
 Until then, they are easily confused with mudpuppies, and can be differentiated often only through toe number.
 After this metamorphosis, hellbenders must be able to absorb oxygen through the folds in their skin, which is largely behind the need for fast-moving, oxygenated water.
 If a hellbender ends up in an area of slow-moving water, not enough of it will pass over its skin in a given time, making it difficult to garner enough oxygen to support necessary respiratory functions.
 A below-favorable oxygen content can make life equally difficult.

 Hellbenders are preyed upon by diverse predators, including various fish and reptiles (including both snakes and turtles).
+Particularly, largemouth bass is a predator that can consume a hellbender 1–3 years old.
 Cannibalism of eggs is also considered a common occurrence.
+One study found that in areas with increased deforestation, the likelihood of filial cannibalism increases.

+In another study by Kenison & Wilson (2018), researchers found that young, captive hellbenders showed altered behavior in response to predatory fish nearby.
+Because of their altered behavior, it was observed and concluded that hellbenders are capable of detecting kairomones, which are chemical cues emitted by predatory species.
+This suggests that hellbenders can recognize kairomones as stressful stimuli and identify potential predators.

 Life history and behavior

 Behavior

 Once a hellbender finds a favorable location, it generally does not stray too far from it—except occasionally for breeding and hunting—and will protect it from other hellbenders both in and out of the breeding season.
 While the range of two hellbenders may overlap, they are noted as rarely being present in the overlapping area when the other salamander is in the area.
 The species is at least somewhat nocturnal, with peak activity being reported by one source as occurring around "two hours after dark" and again at dawn (although the dawn peak was recorded in the lab and could be misleading as a result).
 Nocturnal activity has been found to be most prevalent in early summer, perhaps coinciding with highest water depths.
+Adult hellbenders can live up to 25–30 years.